 Once you loop in the buyer for a review, you see the same issues.
 You have the customer’s legal team reviewing your contract language and they might have changes to incorporate as well.
 Again, when everything from contract creation and language to redlines and sign-off is on the same platform, you can successfully process a high volume of contracts, accurately and on deadline.

 In Part Two of Ironclad Is for Closers, we’ll take a look at how Sales leadership leverages Ironclad to win quarter end, making sure “time doesn’t kill deals.”
+For more on powering the Sales and Legal partnership, download our guide Dealmaker to Dealbreaker.

 More stories from our team.